Tegu vs Sulcata Tortoise: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tegu has a typical lifespan of 15-20+ years, while Sulcata Tortoise lives approximately 70-100+ years.
 Health profiles differ significantly between these reptiles.
-Tegu is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Sulcata Tortoise faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Tegu is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Sulcata Tortoise faces its own health challenges including species-specific conditions.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health